Dali Kingdom: Conquest of Yunnan by the Ming dynasty

 In 1381, the Ming dynasty dispatched 300,000 troops to crush the Yuan remnants in Yunnan.

 The Duan clan, who helped the Yuan dynasty against a Red Turban Rebellion attack from Sichuan, also fought against the Ming army.
-Duan Gong refused to surrender by writing to Fu Youde, making it clear that Dali could only be a tributary to the Ming.
-Fu Youde attacked and crushed Duan Gong's realm after a fierce battle.
-The Duan brothers were taken captive and escorted back to the Ming capital.
+Duan Shi, the 13th and the last hereditary Governor-General of Dali, refused to surrender by writing to Fu Youde, making it clear that Dali could only be a tributary to the Ming.
+In 1382 Lan Yu and Mu Ying's forces attacked and crushed Duan's realm after a fierce battle.
+The Duan family were then taken captive and escorted to the Ming capital of Nanjing.